SENATOROVAI/python-Alexander/README.md

-Im a beginner taking my first steps in mastering Data since and Python.
-Friendly and sociable, polite and kind.
-Im 17 years old, im finishing school with a degree in physics and mathematics.
-I will be glad to anyone who can help me achieve my goals
+hey👋 I'm a <strong>beginner programmer</strong> in the field of <strong> Data since </strong> and <strong> Computer since</strong> .
+I've been working on mistakes and improving my skills for 3 months now. sit back and watch me get better 🧠